US defence chief warns of Huawei ‘threat’ to Nato

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MUNICH, Germany: Top US officials fired a fresh broadside at Huawei on Saturday, warning the Chinese tech giant posed a threat to Nato if allies allowed it to build new 5G communications networks.
+MUNICH: Top US officials fired a fresh broadside at Huawei on Saturday, warning the Chinese tech giant posed a threat to NATO if allies allowed it to build new 5G communications networks.

 A day after Huawei was hit with new criminal charges in the US, Secretary of State Mike Pompeo told the Munich Security Conference the company was a “Trojan horse for Chinese intelligence”.

-US Secretary of Defence Mark Esper said Huawei was the "poster child" for China’s "nefarious strategy" to infiltrate and dominate crucial Western infrastructure.
+US Secretary of Defense Mark Esper said Huawei was the “poster child” for China´s “nefarious strategy” to infiltrate and dominate crucial Western infrastructure.

 Publicly the US has been restrained in its response, but President Donald Trump was reportedly furious with London.